- Pets and Animals

 Lamb #5 NoNameYet - aka Sammy Boy - Born March 24, 2013

-NoNameYet - aka Sammy Boy
+NoNameYet - Aka Sammy Boy

 NoNameYet aka Sammy Boy has been born as one of twins.

 I stayed up till 4.00am last night, but no real signs of an upcoming birth yet, so I went to bed.
 However when I went in this morning Mom LilyMom had delivered two lambs, one stillborn female (I assume as she hadn't licked it al all) and one rather weak male.
-LilyMom is responding good to the lamb, but as it is weak, it isn't a pusher to find mom's tits, so I had to help him a bit.
+LilyMom is responding well to the lamb, but as it is weak, it isn't a pusher to find mom's tits, so I had to help him a bit.

 One of his behind legs has a knick just above the hoof, this happens sometimes and normally it will straighten out in a few days (giving some massage a few times a day).
-However I won't name him yet, I want to see first if he's gonna make it.
+However I won't name him yet, I want to see first if he's going to make it.
 No use to give him a name and then find him dead in a couple of days.

 Well, that's nature, these things happen.
 Of course now I regret not having stayed up a bit longer, but it probably wouldn't have changed anything if I had done that.
 We'll see how it goes.
 I'm glad the mom doesn't reject it, so it has a chance, but it's up to the lamb which way he wants to go.
-I have a feeling that he's going to make it, but you never know with these lambs and then I'm not sure if I should name him anyway, because it's a ram and if he makes it, it won't be one to keep for breeding.
-But isn't he a cutie?
+I have a feeling that he's going to make it, but you never know with these lambs and then I'm not sure if I should name him anyway, because it's a ram and if he makes it, it won't be one to keep for breeding, but isn't he a cutie?

 Updates on Lamb #5 NoNameYet aka Sammy Boy